djezzzl/database_consistency/README.md

 ### UniqueIndexChecker

-Imagine your model has a uniq index in the database but doesn't have `validates :email, uniqueness: true` validation.
+Imagine your model has a unique index in the database but doesn't have `validates :email, uniqueness: true` validation.
 In that case, you're sure that you won't have duplicated values in the database.
 But each attempt to save a duplicated value on that field will be rolled back with error raised and without `errors` on your object.
 Mostly, you'd like to catch it properly and for that uniqueness validator exists.